 The B2 Visa- The Pleasure Visitor’s Gateway to America!

 A B-2 visa is a temporary non-immigrant visitor visa for pleasure or personal needs.
+If you are the beneficiary of being from a Visa Waiver Country (ESTA), then this visa may not be necessary but for longer trips or for non-visa waiver countries, this visa category can be very helpful.
 This visa is for individuals who are coming to the U.S. for tourism purposes.
 Some qualifying tourism purposes include:

 Travel activities not allowed to take part in on a B-2 visa:

 - Receive education which credits to a degree or diploma;

 - Arrive in the U.S. as a part of a crew of a ship or an aircraft;